Peter Brimelow: VDARE

 VDARE was an American far-right website promoting opposition to immigration to the United States.
 It is associated with white supremacy, white nationalism, and the alt-right.
 Anti-Immigration in the United States: A Historical Encyclopedia describes VDARE as "one of the most prolific anti-immigration media outlets in the United States" and states that it is "broadly concerned with race issues in the United States".
 Brimelow established VDARE in 1999 and served as its editor.

 The Southern Poverty Law Center (SPLC) has described Brimelow's website VDARE as a hate group, that was "once a relatively mainstream anti-immigration page", but by 2003 became "a meeting place for many on the radical right".
 The SPLC also criticized VDARE for publishing articles by white nationalists Jared Taylor and Sam Francis.
 It has been called "white nationalist" by the Rocky Mountain News.
 It has also been described as white supremacist.
 VDARE has also been described by the Anti-Defamation League as a racist anti-immigrant group.

 In 2024, Brimelow suspended the operations of VDARE.

 In August 2025, New York attorney general Letitia James sued VDARE alleging that $1.4 million had been taken from VDARE by Brimelow and his wife.
 They are alleged to have used the funds to buy a castle-like house, the Samuel Taylor Suit Cottage also known as "Berkeley Castle" in West Virginia.

 Personal life

 Brimelow's first wife was Margaret Alice "Maggy" Laws, a native of Newfoundland, Canada who worked for the Manhattan Institute for Policy Research when they met in New York.
 They were married until her death on February 6, 2004, from cancer.
 Brimelow had two children with Laws, Alexander and Hannah Claire.
-As of June 2021, Hannah is a blogger for political commentator Tim Pool's website Timcast.
+As of June 2021, Hannah is a blogger for right-wing political commentator Tim Pool's website Timcast.

 In 2007, Brimelow married Lydia Sullivan.
 While Lydia claims to have started working for VDARE in 2014, tax documents associated with the VDARE Foundation listed her as a business partner as early as 2008.
 As of 2020, she was the president of the VDARE Foundation and the publisher of VDARE.com.